National Peasant Alliance: Electoral sign

 The electoral sign of the National Peasant Alliance (ANȚ) is the flaming torch.

 Leadership

-As of November 2021, the ANȚ has the following leadership: Radu Ghidău (President), Florin Alecu Diaconu (Prime Vice-president), Horia Valerian Radocea (General secretary), Dragoș Corvin Oncescu (vice-president), Tudorel Chesoi (vice-president), Claudiu Dan Iamandi (vice-president).
+As of November 2021, the ANȚ has the following leadership: Radu Ghidău (President), Florin Alecu Diaconu (First Vice-president), Horia Valerian Radocea (General secretary), Dragoș Corvin Oncescu (Vice-president), Tudorel Chesoi (Vice-president), Claudiu Dan Iamandi (Vice-president).
 In addition, there are two alternate members (Membrii supleanți), more specifically Marian Voicu and Victor Steharu.